-Permanent Disability Guidelines Notification of Disability:
+PERMANENT DISABILITY GUIDELINES Notification of Disability:

 The required student notifications of disability are due at Park University a minimum of six (6) weeks prior to the beginning of classes in the academic term the student wishes to attend.
-Notification should be made to the Vice President for Academic Affairs.
+Notification should be made to the Director of Academic Support Services.
 This will allow time to make all necessary arrangements prior to the initial class meeting.